jingwenYUst/jingwenYUst.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I am Jingwen YU (中文名：于靖文), a Ph.D. candidate at [Cheng Kar-Shun Robotics Institute (CKSRI)](https://ri.hkust.edu.hk/), Hong Kong University of Science and Technology (HKUST) and affiliated with [Shenzhen Key Laboratory of Robototics and Computer Vision Lab](https://rcvlab.eee.sustech.edu.cn/) at Southern University of Science and Technology (SUSTech).
+Hi there, I am Jingwen YU (中文名：于靖文), a Ph.D. candidate at [Cheng Kar-Shun Robotics Institute (CKSRI)](https://ri.hkust.edu.hk/), Hong Kong University of Science and Technology (HKUST) and affiliated with [Shenzhen Key Laboratory of Robotics and Computer Vision Lab](https://rcvlab.eee.sustech.edu.cn/) at Southern University of Science and Technology (SUSTech).
 I am co-supervised by [Prof. Ping TAN](https://ece.hkust.edu.hk/pingtan) and [Chair Prof. Hong ZHANG (SUSTech)](https://eee.sustech.edu.cn/?view=%E5%BC%A0%E5%AE%8F&jsid=18&lang=en).
-In the meantime, I work closely with [Dr. Jianhao JIAO](https://gogojjh.github.io/), [Dr. Hengli WANG](https://hlwang1124.github.io/), [Mr. Hanjing YE](https://medlartea.github.io/), and [Mr. Chao TANG](https://mkt1412.github.io/).
+I work closely with [Dr. Jianhao JIAO](https://gogojjh.github.io/), [Dr. Hengli WANG](https://hlwang1124.github.io/), [Mr. Hanjing YE](https://medlartea.github.io/), and [Mr. Chao TANG](https://mkt1412.github.io/).
+I was with the Intelligent Autonomous Driving Center (IADC) and [RAM-Lab](https://ram-lab.com/), led by Prof. [Ming LIU](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/LIU-Ming/eelium), where I got the chance to work on autonomous vehicles and quadruped robots.
+Besides, I am also interested in task-oriented grasping, check out the [projects section](/projects/) for more details.

-I teach robots to **locate** themsleves in changing environments with focuses on:
+Now, I teach robots to **locate** themselves in changing environments, focusing on:
-- Visual Place Recognition (Loop Closure Detection)
+- Visual Place Recognition / Loop Closure Detection
-- Visual Localization and Image Matching under changing environments
+- Visual Localization and Image Matching
-- Lifelong SLAM
+- Visual SLAM

-Besides, I have experience working on autonomous vehicles (advised by Prof. Ming LIU), quadruped robots, and task-oriented grasping, check out my projects for more.

 Reach out if you are interested in my research!

 News
 ======
+- *Jul/2024* : 🎉 Jiayi Yang (杨佳怡) and Yongqi Shi (施永祺) graduated from SUSTech and will be going to UTokyo and Duke University.
+They completed their final-year projects on loop closure verification with me.

 - *Jun/2024* : 🎉 A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.
 Stay tuned for the code.

 - *Apr/2024* : 🎉 Our dataset [FusionPortableV2](https://arxiv.org/abs/2404.08563) is released on arxiv!
 Check out our [website](https://fusionportable.github.io/dataset/fusionportable_v2/) see how can FPV2 boost your research toward Generalized SLAM.